-The nursing staff is on campus Monday through Friday from 8 a.m. to 5 p.m.
+Health Clinic is open Monday through Friday from 8 a.m. to 5 p.m.

-Saint Leo University requires all full-time undergraduate students attending University Campus to carry health insurance.
+Saint Leo University requires all full-time undergraduate students attending University Campus to carry health insurance to protect them against catastrophic debt if complex medical or mental health care is required.
 All full-time campus students are automatically enrolled in the program and may waive out by completing the online waiver process with comparable coverage.
 This policy does not apply to Graduate students, Online students, Weekend and Evening students or students attending any of our Distance Learning Centers.

 Students coming to University Campus for the upcoming semester will be automatically charged for the health insurance coverage unless they complete the insurance waiver process by a specific deadline.

-For more information on the health insurance, the waiver process, and the deadline to waive coverage, please click here.
+Visit our Student Health Insurance page for more information on the health insurance, the waiver process, and the deadline to waive coverage.

 If during the course of the academic year, you lose health coverage and would like to participate in the University Health Insurance Program, please contact the Student Financial Support Center at (352) 588-6605.